Significant Accounting Policies

 Internal Revenue Code Sections 382 and 383 (“Sections 382 and 383”) limit the use of net operating loss (“NOL”) carryforwards and R&D credits, after an ownership change.
 To date, the Company has not conducted a Section 382 or 383 study, however, because the Company will continue to raise significant amounts of equity in the coming years, the Company expects that Sections 382 and 383 will limit the Company’s usage of NOLs and R&D credits in the future.

 The Company is subject to U.S. Federal, Illinois and California state income taxes.
 In addition, the Company is subject to local tax laws of France and Australia.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment to apply.
 Monopar was originally formed as an LLC in December 2014, then incorporated on December 16, 2015.
 The Company is subject to U.S. Federal, state and local tax examinations by tax authorities for the tax years 2015 through 2021.
-The Company does not anticipate significant changes to its current uncertain tax positions through September 30, 2022.
-The Company has filed its U.S. Federal and state tax returns for the year ended December 31, 2021, in all jurisdictions.
+The Company does not anticipate significant changes to its current uncertain tax positions through June 30, 2022.
+The Company plans on filing its U.S. Federal and state tax returns for the year ended December 31, 2021, prior to the extended filing deadlines in all jurisdictions.

 The Company accounts for stock-based compensation arrangements with employees, non-employee directors and consultants using a fair value method, which requires the recognition of compensation expense for costs related to all stock-based awards, including stock option and restricted stock unit (“RSU”) grants.
 The fair value method requires the Company to estimate the fair value of stock-based payment awards on the date of grant using an option pricing model or the closing stock price on the date of grant in the case of RSUs.